basf/pyTEM/README.md

 # Normalize all lenses.
 my_microscope.normalize()

-# Prepare the holder for removal.
+# Prepare for holder removal.
 my_microscope.prepare_for_holder_removal()

 # Return the microscope to a safe state.